anon-iclr2022/learning-to-map/README.md

 ```
 This step reads from the initial training examples and runs the image segmentation model to store its output.
 Note that the image segmentation model needs to be trained first.

-To generate active data on two scenes in parallel:
+To actively generate data on two scenes in parallel:
 ```
 python main.py --name active_train_data --is_train --active_training --ensemble_size 4 --ensemble_dir /path/to/ensemble/folder --gpu_capacity 2 --with_img_segm --img_segm_model_dir /path/to/img/segm/model/folder --active_ep_save_dir /path/to/save/dir/ --max_num_episodes 10000 --root_path /home/user/ --log_dir /path/to/log/dir --scenes_list 17DRP5sb8fy 1LXtFkjw3qL
 ```
-Note that to generate the active data an ensemble of map predictors needs to be trained first.
+Note that to actively generate useful data an ensemble of map predictors needs to be trained first.